-These channels do pose their own unique obstacles in that, the spaces that are easiest to find are most inundated with bots, spam, and scams – so there will be additional leg work in order to prove your own legitimacy and stand out from the crowd – though any Web3 community manager worth their salt will be able to navigate these spaces with relative ease and be able to recognize opportunities vs. rug pulls.
+These channels do pose their own unique obstacles in that, the spaces that are easiest to find are most inundated with bots, spam, and scams – so there will be additional leg work in order to prove your own legitimacy and stand out from the crowd – though any Web3 marketing manager worth their salt will be able to navigate these spaces with relative ease and be able to recognize opportunities vs. rug pulls.

-The other groups, particularly those that aren’t indexed, tend to be something of an invite only situation, so a bit of cunning may be required to make your way to them.
+The other groups, particularly those that aren’t indexed, tend to be something of an invite-only situation, so a bit of cunning may be required to make your way to them.
 Traditional social can, at times, be a catalyst to getting that invite to the Signal group if you happen to reach out to the right person with the right connection – but this is heavily #ymmv (that means your mileage may vary for the non-internet folks).

-These groups and dark social spaces are some of the best places to dive into if you’re new to the space, or in the early stages of building your project as they do allow for a great deal of access to individuals who may be counterintuitively towards the top of any particular decentralized product.
-Joining a Discord server for an NFT project, or exchange platform will likely yield direct access to the founders and all involved, who spend time openly engaging with their community, which is fairly unprecedented – imagine joining the Starbucks Discord and the CEO was just hanging out talking about roasting coffee beans.
+These groups and dark social spaces are some of the best places to dive into if you’re new to the space or in the early stages of building your project as they do allow for a great deal of access to individuals who may be counterintuitively towards the top of any particular decentralized product.
+Joining a Discord server for an NFT project, or an exchange platform will likely yield direct access to the founders and all involved, who spend time openly engaging with their audience, which is fairly unprecedented – imagine joining the Starbucks Discord and the CEO was just hanging out talking about roasting coffee beans.

 A quick breakdown of the best alt-social platforms:

 An end-to-end encrypted chat app, best known for being a destination for those abandoning WhatsApp following their acquisition by Meta (who was at the time still Facebook), Signal allows fairly discrete conversations to be held without fear of prying eyes or ears due to its robust security features.
-While the UI doesn’t necessarily provide for the best experience for discovering new groups to join, it can be a highly effective tool for curating and condensing high value members of other communities into a smaller and more intimate group for discussions that may not be best suited for public disclosure (for proprietary reasoning, not necessarily for anything nefarious outside of discussing trade secrets to those who are qualified to be receiving them).
+While the UI doesn’t necessarily provide the best experience for discovering new groups to join, it can be a highly effective tool for curating and condensing high-value members of other communities into a smaller and more intimate group for discussions that may not be best suited for public disclosure (for proprietary reasoning, not necessarily for anything nefarious outside of discussing trade secrets to those who are qualified to be receiving them).